Harold W. Bauer: Early years

-Harold William Bauer was born in Woodruff, Kansas, on 20 November 1908 and grew up in North Platte, Nebraska.
+Harold William Bauer was born on November 20, 1908, in Woodruff, Kansas, and grew up in North Platte, Nebraska.
 He was the son of Volga German immigrants and had two brothers and two sisters.
-In high school, he played football, track and baseball.
+In high school, Bauer played football, track and baseball.

 Military career

 Early career

 Bauer entered the United States Naval Academy in 1926 and was appointed a Marine second lieutenant upon graduation in 1930.
-Bauer's two younger brothers also followed him into the Academy.
+His two younger brothers also followed him into the Academy.
 Following his commissioning, Bauer attended the Officers Basic School at Quantico, Virginia.
 He was then assigned as a company officer with the 1st Battalion, 6th Marines at Quantico.

-In 1932, he became assistant basketball and lacrosse coach at the Naval Academy and an instructor in marksmanship, until his assignment to the San Diego Naval Base, where he was the Assistant Range Officer.
-He was promoted to first lieutenant on 29 May 1934.
+In 1932, Bauer became assistant basketball and lacrosse coach at the Naval Academy and an instructor in marksmanship, until his assignment to the San Diego Naval Base, where he was the Assistant Range Officer.
+Bauer was promoted to first lieutenant on 29 May 1934.